 To view product mintages, visit the Perth Mint Mintages page.

-Credit/debit card transactions generally process within one business day, although it is important to note we no longer accept AMEX cards.
-Paper checks take up to 6 business days to process, but you are eligible for a 4% discount on your purchase (as do bank wire transactions).
+Credit/debit card transactions generally process within one business day.
+Paper checks and ACH take up to 6 business days to process, but you are eligible for a 4% discount on your purchase (as do bank wire transactions).

 JM Bullion packages all products in discreet boxes for shipping, with no easily identifiable labels.
 We offer free standard shipping and insurance on all purchases over $99, and ship through the United States Postal Service or UPS.